-This mushroom gets its name for looking just like the scruff of a lion, and has some very impressive health benefits.
+Lion’s mane mushroom has many medicinal benefits and uses.
+It gets its name for looking just like the scruff of a lion, and has some very impressive health benefits.

-Lion’s mane (a.k.a.
-Hericium erinaceus) is native to North America, Europe, and Asia, and is quite distinctive in appearance, with its white pom-pom, shaggy-looking mane.
-According to Dr. Axe;
+Lion’s mane (Hericium erinaceus) is native to North America, Europe, and Asia, and is quite distinctive in appearance, with its white pom-pom, shaggy-looking mane.

 One study published in the Journal of Agricultural and Food Chemistry lists the benefits by stating lion’s mane mushroom is “antibiotic, anticarcinogenic, antidiabetic, anti-fatigue, antihypertensive, anti-hyperlipodemic, anti-senescence [anti-aging], cardioprotective, hepatoprotective, nephroprotective, and neuroprotective, and improves anxiety, cognitive function, and depression.”

 That’s quite a list!

 Lion’s mane is also known by a few other names, due to its unique appearance; hedgehog mushroom, yamabushitake, and bearded tooth mushroom, sheepshead, satyr’s beard, and monkey’s head.

 Lion’s Mane Mushroom Benefits

 Lion’s mane is known for its effects on the central nervous system.
 Chinese medicine practitioners have used lion’s mane medicinally for centuries to: